 Step 2: Cake

 In a large bowl or using the bowl of an electric stand mixer, add the cake mix, oil, eggs, and sour cream.
 Blend by hand or mix on low.

 Step 3: Assemble

 Pour half of the cake batter into a prepared baking pan.
 Spoon the honeybun filling over the batter.
 Carefully spread the rest of the batter over the top of the filling.
 Bake.
-Remove the cake and let it cook for 5 minutes.
+Remove the finished cake and let it cool for 5 minutes.